 Following the Gunfight near the OK Corral, Ike Clanton filed murder charges against Wyatt Earp and Doc Holliday, as well as Virgil and Morgan Earp who had been wounded in the gunfight.
-Ike and others of ‘The Cowboy’ faction alleged that the deceased, the McLaury brothers and Billy Clanton, had complied with Marshall Virgil Earp’s command to put their hands up when Morgan, Doc, and Wyatt started firing at them.
+Ike and others of ‘The Cowboy’ faction alleged that the deceased, the McLaury brothers and Billy Clanton, had complied with Marshal Virgil Earp’s command to put their hands up when Morgan, Doc, and Wyatt started firing at them.
 Moreover, they claimed that Billy Clanton had been unarmed at the time of the confrontation.

 In a month-long preliminary hearing conducted by Judge Wells Spicer, the Earp brothers and Doc Holliday were freed by the judge for lack of evidence.
 Why?
 Primarily for two reasons.Read More

 First, several of the ‘Cowboy’ faction, including Ike Clanton, gave testimony that was either self-contradictory or inconsistent with the physical evidence.
-For example, the doctor who examined the bodies stated that the wounds of the dead ‘Cowboy’s could not have occurred as they did if their arms had been raised, as the Marshall had commanded and the prosecution claimed.
+For example, the doctor who examined the bodies stated that the wounds of the dead ‘Cowboy’s could not have occurred as they did if their arms had been raised, as the Marshal had commanded and the prosecution claimed.

 Moreover, under cross examination by the defense attorney, Ike, for whom mental agility had never been a strong suit, inadvertently turned out to be a valuable witness for the defense.